MaxRousset/docker-greatwall/README.md

 # Configuration
 These options can be set via the environment variable -e flag:
-- **HOSTS_URL**: Set the hosts file url to chose what to block (Default: "https://raw.githubusercontent.com/StevenBlack/hosts/master/alternates/gambling-porn-social/hosts")
+- **HOSTS_URL**: Set the hosts file url.
+(Default: "https://raw.githubusercontent.com/StevenBlack/hosts/master/alternates/gambling-porn-social/hosts")
 - **DO_IPV6**: Enable or disable ipv6.
 (Default: "yes", Possible Values: "yes, no")
 - **DO_IPV4**: Enable or disable ipv4.
 (Default: "yes", Possible Values: "yes, no")
 - **DO_UDP**: Enable or disable udp.
 (Default: "yes", Possible Values: "yes, no")